-

 Getting rid of a colour:

-- If you have more cards of one colour than the other, it might be good to try to play the other colour out - that is, playing that colour when starting a trick.
+- If you have more cards of one colour than the other, consider trying to play the other colour out - that is, playing that colour when starting a trick.

-- Note that you can only discard a card when you have cards of just one colour.
+- Note that you can only discard a card when you all your remaining cards of the other colour.
 So take it into account, when evaluating if it could be possible.
 And sometimes the colour distribution is very equal among the players, so you might not be able to discard any card at all.

 -